Quansight-Labs/ndindex/docs/slices.md

 don't have to come up with modulo formulas yourself.
 If you try to write such formulas yourself, chances are you will get them wrong, as it is easy to fail to properly account for negative vs. nonnegative indices, clipping, and [negative steps](negative-steps).
-As was noted before, any correct "formula" regarding slices will necessarily have many piecewise conditions.
+As noted before, any correct "formula" regarding slices will necessarily have many piecewise conditions.

 (negative-steps)=